Mustansir18/Cheezious_Kiosk/Cheezious_kiosk/DEPLOYMENT_MANUAL.md

 ### Step 2.1: Prepare the Application
 1. **Copy Files:** Transfer the entire `Cheezious_kiosk` application folder to a directory on your server (e.g., `C:\inetpub\wwwroot\cheezious-connect`).
-2. **Install Dependencies:** Navigate to the application directory in PowerShell or Command Prompt and run:
+2. **Install Dependencies:** Navigate to the application directory in PowerShell or Command Prompt. **If the `node_modules` folder already exists, delete it first to ensure a clean installation.** Then run:
    ```powershell
    npm install
    ```